lym29/RealDex/README.md

 # RealDex
-This repository is part of the code for IJCAI 2024 paper [RealDex: Towards Human-like Grasping for Robotic Dexterous Hand](https://4dvlab.github.io/RealDex_page/)
+This repository is for RealDex dataset and the code for IJCAI 2024 paper [RealDex: Towards Human-like Grasping for Robotic Dexterous Hand](https://4dvlab.github.io/RealDex_page/)
 ![teaser](./images/teaser.png)

 ## Dataset